 To me a practice is something I do consciously.
 I have chosen to do it.
 When I achieve a certain degree of familiarity my attention during action will have a degree of being on auto-pilot.
 Yet, it remains part of a greater mission which is consciously chosen.
 Routines are what I do on autopilot.
 Both have an important place in my life.

-Other daily practices I include are gratitude, journaling, meditation, yoga, sleep, green juice.
+Other daily practices I include are gratitude, journaling, meditation, yoga, sleep, and fresh smoothies.
 Reflection allowed me to become aware when practices that depleted me entered my life.
-I worked without enough rest, drank too much coffee, too many sugary snacks, and too much diet soda.
-Once I became aware I started trying to change them.
+There were times I worked without enough rest, drank too much coffee, too many sugary snacks, and too much diet soda.
+Once I became aware I started to change my bad habits.
 Not all change was quick or easy.
 Yet my daily practice allows me to try and be better.
 And when I am better I can give more to others and help them be better.

-I feel that modern life can be harsh.
+I feel that modern life can sometimes be harsh.
 We embrace practices with an "all" or "nothing" attitude.
-And while I am very passionate and believe in the "all in" spirit, over the years I've realised that sometimes having an "all" or "nothing" attitude means I give up and throw the towel in too early on something which could be very special; had I only been accepting of those days I was less than the ideal I expected myself to be.
+And while I am very passionate and believe in the "all in" spirit, over the years I've realised that sometimes having an "all" or "nothing" attitude means I give up and throw the towel in too early on something which could be very special.
+If only I had been accepting of those days I was less than the ideal I expected myself to be it could have been better.
 This was a revelation to me.

 The daily practice is there to support my life.
 Not to become another stress.
 I shifted away from strict regimes and leaned into my own inner wisdom.
-I started to share this approach with those who came to learn the Heart of Gaia method and they too started to blossom.
+I started to share this approach with those who came to my Heart of Gaia community project and they too started to blossom.

 Dear reader, you are remarkably special.
 To be alive during these times is an act of courage and even if I never meet you - I give you a virtual hug with the message "I believe in you, I love you, and stand by you."